Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-input-1.md

 Usually I create a component library and package it to NPM and import it into my app, but that would be overkill for such a small project like this.

-First up under the components folder, create a folder called inputs, then create a file called input.js and paste the following:
+First up under the components folder, create a folder called `inputs`, then create a file called `input.js` and paste the following: